lra/mackup/README.md

 mackup backup
 ```

-If not running OS X, or you don't like Homebrew, you can use [pip](https://pip.pypa.io/en/stable/).
+If not running macOS, or you don't like Homebrew, you can use [pip](https://pip.pypa.io/en/stable/).

 > Note: The below command will check if a previous version of Mackup
 > is already installed on your system.